 Most recently, Poon has devoted much of his energy to television and film.
 Memorable roles include Master Hill in HKTV’s drama To Be or Not To Be and Chiu Tsz Lung in ViuTV’s premiere drama series Margaret & David – Green Bean, which garnered much praise.
 Other television performances include HKTV’s Doom+5’s ‘Resurrection’ and The Election, episodes of RTHK’s Under the Lion Rock in 2014 and 2015, and Fox Asia’s The Trading Floor.
-His films include The Mad Phoenix, The Umbrella Story, Love Au Zen, Weeds on Fire, Pseudo Secular, The Moment and most recently, Men on the Dragon.
+His films include The Mad Phoenix, The Umbrella Story, Love Au Zen, Weeds on Fire, Pseudo Secular, The Moment and Men on the Dragon.

 Apart from performing, Poon Chan Leung was a co-founder of Project Roundabout in 2017, a three-year project focusing on actors and their practice, with Louisa So and Harry Cheung.